 This beetle from China attacks hardwood trees such as maples.
 It first appeared in North America in 1996 in New York state.
 In Canada, it was first found in 2003 in an industrial park between Toronto and the city of Vaughan.
 Officials are trying to eradicate it, and affected areas are placed under strict quarantine.
 The pest is believed to have been brought to North America in packaging materials used in shipping.
 Canada's temperate climate is well suited to the insect, whose larvae spend winters burrowed deep within trees to protect themselves from harsh winter conditions.

 This aggressive fish is known for stealing bait from fishermen.
-It was introduced to Ontario's St. Clair River from eastern Europe in the late 1980s and has multiplied so quickly that there are now more than 100 per cubic metre of water in some areas.
+It was introduced to Ontario's St. Clair River from eastern Europe in the late 1980s and has multiplied so quickly that there are now more than 100 per square metre on the lake or river bottom in some areas.